 Marketing Mix of Xiaomi

-Marketing mix model is a practical way of conceptualising how you should approach marketing in a business.
-The framework of this model is based on the parameter of 4Ps: Product, Price, Place and Promotion.
+The marketing mix model is a practical way of conceptualizing how you should approach marketing in a business.
+The framework of this model is based on the parameters of the 4Ps: Product, Price, Place, and Promotion.
 This framework helps in understanding what a business is offering and how it is offering to its target audience and target market.

-So let us know go the first 4Ps in the comings section concerning Xiaomi’s offerings.
+So let us know the first 4Ps in the comings section concerning Xiaomi’s offerings.

 Product Strategy of Xiaomi